A Kilonova Following a Long-Duration Gamma-Ray Burst at 350 Mpc: Abstract

 GRB\,211211A lies at a luminosity distance of 350 Mpc.
 This distance is only slightly beyond the sky and orientation-averaged horizon for the LIGO/Virgo detectors at design sensitivity.
 Notably, sensitivity is maximized for face-on mergers (i.e. events with GRBs pointed in our direction).
-Using GW template waveforms and expected noise curves (see Methods), we calculate the expected signal-to-noise ratio (S/N) for a 1.4+1.4 M$_{\odot}$ binary merger at 350~Mpc during the fourth (O4) and fifth (O5) observing runs, finding S/N of 7.2 and 13.7, respectively.
-The S/N is even higher in the case of a fiducial 1.4+5 M$_{\odot}$ NS-BH merger, showing that a GRB\,211211A-like event would be detectable in the upcoming observing runs if the network is operating at the time.
-Indeed, since the time-coincidence of GW and GRB emission and the known sky location can be used to increase the sensitivity of the GW detectors, such ``long''-GRB/GW coincidences can increase the number of multi-messenger signals that can be recovered in the future.
+Using GW template waveforms and expected noise curves (see Methods section `Gravitational Wave Detection Significance'), we calculate the expected signal-to-noise ratio (S/N) for a 1.4+1.4 M$_{\odot}$ binary merger at 350~Mpc during the third (O3), fourth (O4) and fifth (O5) observing runs, finding S/N of 7.4, 11.9 and 18.9, respectively.
+The S/N is even higher in the case of a fiducial 1.4+5 M$_{\odot}$ NS-BH merger (and S/N $> 10$ in O3), demonstrating that a GRB\,211211A-like event would be detectable in upcoming observing runs.
+Indeed, since the time-coincidence of GW and GRB emission and the known sky location can be used to increase the sensitivity of the GW detectors, such long GRB/GW coincidences can increase the number of multi-messenger signals that can be recovered in the future.